Skip to main content

 1. 1

 Complete 99 hours of DREC-approved pre-license education.
-Choose a Delaware school approved by the Delaware Real Estate Commission (DREC).
-Many schools offer self-paced online options.
+Choose a Delaware school approved by the Delaware Real Estate Commission; many offer self-paced online options.

 2. 2

-Submit your license application to the DREC.
+Submit your application to DREC.
 This usually requires fingerprints, a background check, and the application fee.

 3. 3

-Receive your PSI eligibility letter.
-Once the DREC approves your application, PSI issues an eligibility letter authorizing you to schedule the exam.
+Get your Pearson VUE authorization to test.
+Once DREC approves your application, you may schedule the exam.

 4. 4